Salons

 ON SALONS

-Salons are designed to create connection within a limited frame of time.
+A salon begins quietly — people arriving, coats placed on chairs, a first glass poured.
 They are hosted in private venues, cultural spaces, and city settings chosen for atmosphere and ease, allowing participants to arrive, engage, and depart without rupture.

-While shorter than residencies, salons are no less intentional.
+Salons are brief, but never rushed.
 They privilege attention over scale and conversation over performance, creating conditions where dialogue feels both alive and unforced.

 A salon may unfold over an evening or across a weekend, but its purpose remains the same: to gather people who are curious about one another and willing to be present.